jenschlot/IBM-Bluemix-DevOps-Documentation/docs/faq/index.md

 <a name="q5"></a>

 ### My team doesn't develop code.
-Is Bluemix DevOps Services right for us?
+Is IBM Bluemix DevOps Services right for us?

 Yes it is.
 You can plan, define requirements, track tasks, and collaborate on any type of project.